mbourgey/EBI_cancer_workshop_SNV/README.md

 **Could we have done it differently ?** [Solution](solutions/_aln4.md)

-We will explore the generated BAM latter if we get enough time.

 ## Lane merging
 We now have alignments for each of the sequences lanes: